 MLT is used to determine whether a non-sterile pharmaceutical product conforms to established microbial quality specifications.
 This is an important set of tests designed to limit the possibility of any adverse event resulting from the presence of high levels of microorganisms in non-sterile products.
 By limiting the number of bacteria present in the product under test, the likelihood of this happening is automatically reduced.
 These sections include microbial enumeration test and specified microorganisms test.
 For non-sterile products, we can test for microbial contamination using a unified pharmacopoeial or client-supplied method to determine the bioburden within the sample.
 Available services are as follows:

 Bioburden refers to the number of microorganisms living on an unsterilized surface.
 The purpose of bioburden testing (microbial limit testing) is to determine the total number of viable microorganisms (total microbial count) before sterilization.
 Products used in the pharmaceutical or medical field require to control of the microbial levels during processing and handling.

 QC Analytical Testing performed by Creative Biolabs ensures that your LBPs meet the relevant standards.
 Creative Biolabs provides quality assessment for your production process and can work with you to provide solutions and improvements.
+You can also find QC strain products from us.
 If you need, please contact us for more specific services.